Rahul-Raviprasad/Machine-Learning/pandas/pandas.md

 ```

-# How do I apply multiple filter criteria to a pandas DatatFrame?
+# How do I apply multiple filter criteria to a pandas DataFrame?

 ```python
 import pandas as pd